 The rich flavours of a bolognese sauce.
 The melt-in-your-mouth texture of slow-cooked meat.
 There are some dishes that are irresistibly delicious and comforting.
 So much so that they are making it difficult for many people to adopt a more plant-based diet.
 Even if they are otherwise convinced that it’s a better choice.

 It’s a conundrum that is all too familiar to Sunshine Coast entrepreneur Michal Fox.
-After becoming vegetarian four and a half years ago for ethical, health and environmental reasons, he sometimes still found himself craving his favourite dishes that were difficult to recreate without meat.
+After becoming vegetarian four and a half years ago for ethical, health and environmental reasons, he sometimes still craved his favourite dishes that were difficult to recreate without meat.

 And the former CEO of now closed shoe retailer Shoes of Prey kept hearing similar stories in his network.
-People wanted to reduce their meat consumption, but were struggling with the practicalities.
+People want to reduce their meat consumption, but are struggling with the practicalities.

 “I’m a terrible activist, but have some entrepreneurial experience” says Michael.
 So, after a six months sabbatical during which he kept diving deeper in the complex issues of industrial animal agriculture, he decided to use his skills to help people reduce their meat consumption and launched Fable Food Co.